grame-cncm/faust/documentation/faust-manual/src/midi.md

 The `[midi:ctrl num chan]` metadata assigns MIDI CC (control change) to a specific UI element.
-The UI element receive and send MIDI CC values from/to the specified MIDI channel.
+The UI element receive and send MIDI CC values from/to the specified MIDI channel in range {0, 15}.
 When used in a slider or a bargraph, this metadata will map the UI element value to the {0, 127} range.
 When used with a button or a checkbox, 1 will be mapped to 127, 0 will be mapped to 0.

 **Usage**